Creatine is one of the most popular and safe supplements in the industry. Despite this, not everyone is a fan of it.

 3 - CELSIUS Orange On-the-Go Powder Stick Packs

-The convenient packets help with burning fat, accelerating the metabolism, and energizing the body.
+The convenient packets help with

 It doesn’t contain the ingredients you don’t want, like sugar, preservatives, artificial flavors, or artificial colors.

 The one downside with the ingredients is that it has a proprietary blend.
 It’s hard to say if the ingredient amount matches how much I need for it to be effective.

 - No artificial ingredients

 One serving has 200mg of caffeine, so it provided an energy boost when I tried it.